xgbuils/iterum/doc/API_constructor.md

 ## Empty ()

-Returns an Iterum instance that wraps a generator that returns an iterator that always returns `{value: undefined, done: true}`
+Returns an Iterum instance that wraps a generator which returns an iterator that always returns `{value: undefined, done: true}`

 ### usage:
 ``` javascript